 As a filmmaker, it is no longer enough to simply make a great movie and sell it off to the highest bidder.
 Lower production costs coupled with the rapid surge of distribution opportunities means that in order to succeed, you need to start viewing yourself as an entrepreneurial filmmaker.

 This is the new model of filmmaking.
-Filmmakers must now take a more comprehensive approach to the business side of independent film.
-As a result, what I am about to propose is a bit radical.
+Serious filmmakers must now take a comprehensive approach to the business side of independent film.
+What I am about to propose is a bit radical.
 So if you would like to bury your head in the sand, that’s understandable.
 You can stop reading now.

 The New Model of Filmmaking